-- A. Gillett Secondary School expects that certain minimum requirements be met before a student is eligible to participate in competitions or hold office in any extracurricular, academic, athletic or social (Prom, Homecoming, Winter Carnival Courts, etc.) activities.
-The minimum requirements are as follows (some individual extra-curricular activities also have additional specific requirements): - 1.
-Pass all courses in the preceding semester grade or progress report. - 2.
-Be in attendance the day of the extra-curricular event, unless received prior approval from administration. - B. A student who is ineligible due to semester grades may become eligible to compete or hold office after 15 school days (for specifics See Student Athletic Handbook).
-A student who is ineligible due to the 6 week or 12 week progress grades may become eligible after 5 school days. - C. The Athletic Handbook governs athletes and athletic events. - D. A violation of the student handbook or athletic handbook may exclude a student from participating on court.
-The student must be eligible on the day of the event to participate on court (Homecoming, Prom, etc.). - Middle school students are not allowed to attend high school dances and high school students are not allowed to attend middle school dances. - The ability to attend Homecoming or Prom is to be regarded as a privilege not a right.
+- A. Gillett Secondary School expects that certain minimum requirements be met before a student is eligible to participate in competitions or hold office in any extracurricular, academic, or social activities.
+The minimum requirements are as follows (some individual extra-curricular activities also have additional specific requirements): - Pass all courses in the preceding semester grade or progress report. - Be in attendance the day of the extra-curricular event, unless received prior approval from administration. - B. A student who is ineligible due to semester grades may become eligible to compete or hold office after 15 school days.
+A student who is ineligible due to the 6 week or 12 week progress grades may become eligible after 5 school days. - C. School suspensions are considered serious in nature and indicative of a student not presenting the ideals and values of Gillett Secondary School.
+School suspensions will result in a one event suspension as determined by administration.